The Queensland Government is committed to further developing the North West’s potential.

 The blueprint will facilitate a strong and prosperous future by building on existing economic and community strengths in collaboration with industry, business and community leaders.

 Centred around Mount Isa and Cloncurry, the North West Minerals Province is one of the world’s richest mineral-producing regions.
 It has delivered significant economic benefits to Queensland for decades.

 While fluctuating commodity prices and mining activities have presented challenges for the resources sector, positive economic signs are emerging.
-These include significant new regional projects and growing global demand for the minerals and rare earths in this highly prospective region.
+These include significant new regional projects and growing global demand for the minerals in this highly prospective region.

 The Queensland Government supported the establishment of the North West Minerals Province Taskforce in November 2015 to scope the issues and opportunities facing the resources sector in the region, and to provide advice on a way forward for the region’s future.
 The blueprint builds on the work of the taskforce.

 A Strategic Blueprint for Queensland's North West Minerals Province ( 2.6 MB) contains a suite of actions to secure the long-term future of the region and its communities, including new funding of $39 million over four years as part of the 2017–2018 State Budget for a range of short and medium-term actions under three strategic priorities:

 1. Facilitating continued resources sector development